 Given the impact of the symptoms, the relentless progression, and the poor prognosis, it is unsurprising that mental health issues are commonplace among plwMND and their carers.
 Depression and anxiety in plwMND are linked with several negative outcomes, including decreased quality of life, reduced length of survival times, and higher risks of suicide and mortality.
-65,138-140
+64, 134-136

-Research into the prevalence of depression among plwMND has yielded inconsistent results, with prevalence rates ranging from 10-45%.
-137,141 Notably, this epidemiological data has been obtained from a range of self-report scales that vary in sensitivity and specificity for detecting a depressive disorder.
-137
+Research into the prevalence of depression among plwMND has yielded inconsistent results, with prevalence rates ranging from 10-45%.133, Notably, this epidemiological data has been obtained from a range of self-report scales that vary in sensitivity and specificity for detecting a depressive disorder.133

-MDT members often screen for psychological distress.
-Physiotherapists should be aware of the strengths and limitations (e.g., somatic overlap) of merely relying on self-report measures.
+Psychologists should be aware of the strengths and limitations (e.g., somatic overlap) of merely relying on self-report measures of psychological distress.

-An additional issue with the use of these questionnaires is that the highly prevalent use of antidepressant medication may have reduced depressive symptoms to a level below the cut-off for 'caseness'.
-A study in the United Kingdom tracking the trajectory of a cohort of 1120 plwMND over 30 months found that 88% of those using antidepressants reported symptoms below caseness for depression using questionnaires, suggesting that pharmacological treatment may reduce the identification of depression using these tools.142 Depression questionnaires are often used in clinics and research due to the labour-intensive nature of the gold standard of diagnosis, a clinical interview based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).142
+An additional issue with the use of these questionnaires is that the highly prevalent use of antidepressant medication may have reduced depressive symptoms to a level below the cut-off for 'caseness.'
+A study in the United Kingdom tracking the trajectory of a cohort of 1120 plwMND over 30 months found that 88% of those using antidepressants reported symptoms below caseness for depression using questionnaires, suggesting that pharmacological treatment may reduce the identification of depression using these tools.138 Depression questionnaires are often used in clinics and research due to the labour-intensive nature of the gold standard of diagnosis, a clinical interview based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).138

-When mental health problems are suspected, physiotherapists are encouraged to refer to qualified professionals, such as psychologists, for more in-depth clinical assessment (beyond questionnaire results) to evaluate the psychological status of the plwMND and/or their carer.
-Further information to assist HCPs regarding factors to consider in the provision of psychological care and support can be found in NICE (2016) international guidelines (Section 1.6 'Psychological and social care support')46 and on the MND Connect56 website.
+Psychologists are encouraged to use their assessment skills (e.g., clinical interview) to evaluate the psychological status of the plwMND beyond the questionnaire results.
+Further information to assist HCPs regarding factors to consider in the provision of psychological care and support can be found in the NICE (2016) international guidelines44 (Section 1.6 'Psychological and social care support') and on the MND Connect54 website.

 Recent larger studies seem to have confirmed high rates of depression prevalence in plwMND.
-A systematic review and meta-analysis of the pooled prevalence of depression in plwMND reported by 46 studies yielded an overall summary prevalence of 34%.137 The study tracking the trajectory of a cohort of 1120 plwMND over 30 months reported a prevalence rate of 23%.
+A systematic review and meta-analysis of the pooled prevalence of depression in plwMND reported by 46 studies yielded an overall summary prevalence of 34%.133 The study tracking the trajectory of a cohort of 1120 plwMND over 30 months reported a prevalence rate of 23%.
 However, this figure may be an underestimation as caseness may have been reduced because of antidepressant therapy.
 This research also found depression to be associated with being female, younger, level of disability and a poorer quality of life.
 Depression was also more common shortly before or after diagnosis and as MND progressed through its various stages (known as King's stages of progression).
-Alexant Almost 72% of plwMND with depression as a comorbidity reported onset within three years prior to their diagnosis of MND, providing further support for the hypothesis that depression may be a prodromal feature of MND.
-22,136,142
+138, 139 Almost 72% of plwMND with depression as a comorbidity reported onset within three years before their diagnosis of MND, providing further support for the hypothesis that depression may be a prodromal feature of MND.
+26, 132, 138

-Physiotherapists should be regularly on alert for symptoms of depression, particularly early in the disease course.
+Psychologists should be regularly investigating for symptoms of depression, particularly early in the disease course.

-Some authors have suggested that screening for depression should begin at the initial presentation to a neurologist.142
+Some authors have suggested that screening for depression should begin at the initial presentation to a neurologist.138

-Anxiety in plwMND has not been investigated as widely as depression,141 and where it has, the reported prevalence rates are also highly variable, ranging from 8-88%.^{127,144,145} Researchers have suggested that, similar to depression, this may be due to the variety of self-report scales used to detect anxiety.142 Analogously, perceptions of independence are associated with both depression and anxiety.146 Also, similar to depression, high prevalence rates for anxiety are evident pre- and post-diagnosis of MND.^{22,147}
+Anxiety in plwMND has not been investigated as widely as depression,137 and where it has, the reported prevalence rates are also highly variable, ranging from 8-88%.^{123, 140, 141} Researchers have suggested that, similar to depression, this may be due to the variety of self-report scales used to detect anxiety.138 Analogously, perceptions of independence are associated with both depression and anxiety.142 Also, similar to depression, high prevalence rates for anxiety are evident pre- and post-diagnosis of MND.^{26, 143}